johanberntsson/PunyInform/README.md

 PunyInform is a library written in Inform which allows people to create text adventures / interactive fiction using the Z-machine virtual machine.
 It provides a parser, implementations of common verbs, as well as a framework for writing text adventures.

+PunyInform is based on the Inform 6 library, developed by Graham Nelson.
 We are trying to make it easy for authors used to writing in Inform 6 to start using PunyInform.
 There will be a manual describing the differences.

 We aim to make it possible to compile a game to z3, z5 and z8.
 Compared to the Inform 6 library, this means we lack support for Glulx, but we have support for z3 (which the Inform 6 library lacks).